philhagen/sof-elk/ansible/README.md

     * During install, create a user
       * Full name: `SOF-ELK User`
       * Username: `elk_user`
+      * Select "Make this user an administrator"
       * Set password as desired - for class, this is `forensics`.
 This weak password will requires you to click "Done" twice.
-    * You may need to manually remove the installation ISO file from the VM.
+    * You may need to manually remove the installation ISO file from the VMX file when initial installation is complete.
+    * Reboot the VM.
 3. `yum -y install git ansible` (as root or with sudo)
 4. `git clone https://github.com/philhagen/sof-elk /tmp/sof-elk` (as root or with sudo)
     * Change to the desired branch in the cloned repository, e.g.`git branch public/v20200229`.
 This branch will be the same as what is deployed in the completed installation.